 Hosoya‘s Tsukiuta character songs are also well known among his fans.
 His duets with KENN are highlights in the Tsukiuta universe, impressing with this insane combination of vocal prowess.

 The pop-rock song “Rainy Day” is a great example of how well both of them clicked vocally.
-KENN‘s seductive mid-tones and vibrato mixed with Hosoya‘s powerful vibrato and falsetto and the result is an incredibly technical and energetic vocal performance.
+KENN‘s seductive mid-tones and vibrato mixed with Hosoya‘s powerful vibrato and falsetto and result in an incredibly technical and energetic vocal performance.

 In 2012, Hosoya‘s participation in Rejet‘s Black Wolves Saga shone more than expected.
 When the character song was released, his fans were confronted with what was a match made in heaven for that duet.